ha5dzs/nyuad-aprs-server/README.md

 #### Set up webserver

-Webserver should already be up and running (if you installed all specified ubuntu packages).
+The webserver should already be up and running, because you installed all specified ubuntu packages.

 Add the following to /etc/apache2/sites-enabled/000-default.conf.